bhorsting/click-track-generator/README.md

 - 📁 **Folder Upload**: Drag and drop or click to upload folders containing WAV files
 - 🎵 **Audio Processing**: Automatically sorts files by number and separates click track
-- 🎬 **Video Generation**: Creates 320x240 MP4 with mixed audio and separate click track
+- 🎬 **Animated Waveform Video**: Creates 320x240 MP4 with animated waveform and moving cursor
+- 🎨 **Visual Audio**: Full waveform display with real-time playhead movement
 - 📥 **Download**: Download the generated MP4 file
 - 🎥 **Preview**: View the generated video directly in the browser